usable-tools/usable-tools/content/blog/2020-04-03-Cross-Regional-Convenings.md

 This year, Internews will be hosting two Cross-Regional Convenings to bring together digital security trainers, SAFETAG auditors, usability and accessibility experts, and tool developers to map privacy and security tools being used by at-risk organizations and to identify concrete ways that we can support improvements to those tools.

 Over the past few years, we have worked with the Internet freedom community to develop a variety of activities for trainers to deploy during digital security trainings to collect tool-specific feedback and critical information about at-risk users.
 We have also compiled useful information on how to identify open source tools interested in feedback, connect with tool developers, and format and prioritize recommendations.
-All of these activities and resources can be found in the [UX Feedback Collection Guidebook](https://usable.tools/guidebook).
+All of these activities and resources can be found in the [*UX Feedback Collection Guidebook*](https://usable.tools/guidebook).
 Internews partner Okthanks also developed a set of activities to facilitate a participatory design and development process.
-Those activities can be found in the[  Exploratorium](https://okthanks.com/exploratorium).
+Those activities can be found in the [*Exploratorium*](https://okthanks.com/exploratorium).
 These activities are for the community and any feedback or additions to the collection (or Exploratorium) are highly appreciated.
 The Cross-Regional Convenings will build on this work, expanding the number of individuals trained in feedback collection and increasing the number of tool teams implementing usability and accessibility improvements.

 During the convenings, attendees will: